topscoder/videokenteken/SPEC.md

-# Technical Specification: Video License Plate Analysis Tool
+# Technical Specification: Enhanced Video License Plate Analysis Tool

 ## 1. Overview

-The purpose of this tool is to:
-1. **Download** and/or **process** videos (preferably from YouTube).
-2. **Identify** visible license plates in video frames.
-3. **Extract** the text from these license plates.
-4. **Store** the results—license plate string, confidence score, video URL, and frame timestamps—in a database.
-5. **Allow** configuration of the confidence threshold so that we can calibrate for minimal false positives vs. coverage.

-This specification outlines the steps, technologies, and design choices needed to create a robust solution that runs on a macOS environment with an Intel Core i9 CPU, and available GPUs (Radeon Pro 560X and Intel UHD Graphics 630).
+This tool analyzes video files (primarily YouTube videos) to detect visible license plates, extract their text via OCR, store the results in a database, and provide a search interface to retrieve information based on license plate queries.
+The system has been enhanced with features to:

+- Measure and report processing time and video duration.
+- Check for previously analyzed videos and prompt for reprocessing or force processing.
+- Process multiple videos in batch using various sources:
+  - A list of video URLs from a text file.
+  - All videos from a YouTube playlist.
+  - All videos from a YouTube channel.
+- Account for OCR misreads by handling similar characters during license plate search queries.

 ---

 ## 2. Requirements

-1. **Operating System**: macOS (Intel Core i9 CPU)
+1. **Operating System**: macOS (Intel Core i9 CPU) or Raspberry Pi 4.
-   - GPU: Radeon Pro 560X (4 GB) and Intel UHD Graphics 630 (1536 MB)
-2. **Primary Language**: Python 3.8+
+2. **Primary Language**: Python 3.8+.
 3. **Libraries & Tools**:
-   - Video processing: [FFmpeg](https://ffmpeg.org/) and/or [OpenCV](https://opencv.org/)
+   - Video processing: OpenCV, FFmpeg.
-   - Object detection / Model: YOLO, or any CNN-based detection framework that supports license plate detection
-   - OCR for plate text recognition: [Tesseract](https://github.com/tesseract-ocr/tesseract) or specialized ALPR (Automatic License Plate Recognition) frameworks
-   - YouTube Video Downloading: [pytube](https://github.com/pytube/pytube) or [youtube-dl](https://github.com/ytdl-org/youtube-dl)
-   - Database: SQLite (for local quick storage) or PostgreSQL/MySQL if needed for scale
-4. **Confidence Threshold**: A configurable numeric parameter for filtering out low-probability detections.
-5. **Data to Store**:
-   - Video metadata: video URL, local path
-   - Timestamps of detections
-   - Plate text (string)
-   - Detection confidence
-   - Possibly bounding box coordinates for debugging
+   - Object detection: Ultralytics YOLO (e.g., YOLOv8).
+   - OCR: Tesseract, PyTesseract.
+   - YouTube downloading and data extraction: Pytube.
+   - Database: SQLite, SQLAlchemy.
+   - Web framework: Flask (for the search UI).
+4. **Additional Python Packages**:
+   - Standard libraries: `argparse`, `datetime`, `itertools`, etc.
+   - Other dependencies as required for similarity mapping and YouTube playlist/channel handling.

 ---